Napier Intermediate tells students to stay home

 "[Essential workers] just need to ring the office and make arrangements with us and we will organise something here at school for their children."

-Gray, who is finishing up at as principal at the school at the end of this year, said this was the first time the school had to close its physical classes this year.
+Gray, who is retiring as principal at the end of this year, said this was the first time the school had to close its physical classes this year.

 It is not the first school to be closed due to illness this year in Hawke's Bay.